 - Volume and other functions to be Arduino controlled (Both by a rotary encoder at the front panel as well with a IR remote)

 - 24 Steps relay driven volume control with individual 2 resistors shunt attenuators

 - 2 Tape Out, independently selected from Source

 - Tube amplifier BIAS points checked by Arduino analog inputs: Power supply voltage, Output voltage and Triode current

 - 4×20 LCD display showing all relevant information

-At the left you can click for the first draft to get a PDF file with the schematics other information of the Cleo 7
+At the left you can click to view an updated PDF file with the schematics and other information of the Cleo 7

 I designed a PCB which contains the selections, input and outputs, as well the volume control.
 The Arduino board is embedded on the PCB.
 This will make my life easy and they (plural; the minimum order was 5 pcs) just arrived.
 Additional parts and a new chassis were ordered.
 Next step is to build the control board: